 End of Life Legislation

-There are several important state laws in Michigan that involves issues related to assisted suicide, hospice, and other end-of-life issues.
+There are several important state laws in Michigan that address doctor-prescribed suicide, hospice, and other end-of-life issues.
 Visit our prolife law directory to learn more.